jchelly/gadgetviewer/README.md

 ### HDF5 configuration

+It should now be possible to use any HDF5 1.6 or later installation.
+Only the C interface is used, so it doesn't matter if the HDF5 Fortran interface was not built or was built with a different compiler.

-HDF5 must be compiled with the Fortran interface enabled.
-If it is compiled without compression support then compressed HDF5 snapshots will be unreadable.
+If HDF5 is compiled without compression support then compressed HDF5 snapshots will be unreadable.

 ## Using the Gadget file viewer